OcteraIS/Onboarding/README.md

 ## Other expectations
 * attend defences and dry runs for students in the group
-* attend relevant and barely relevant colloquia.
+* attend relevant and barely relevant colloquia, like the [Matrix seminars](https://onlineacademiccommunity.uvic.ca/matrix/events/).
 * tackle some of [these readings](readings.md)